Skip to content

 iMessage

-Status: legacy external CLI integration.
+Status: native external CLI integration.
 Gateway spawns imsg rpc and communicates over JSON-RPC on stdio (no separate daemon/port).
+Advanced actions require imsg launch and a successful private API probe.

 Pairing